 All treatment programs begin with an assessment performed by a trained intake professional.
 This information will be used to determine the severity of a person’s addiction, and if he or she is suffering from a co-occurring health problem that also needs to be addressed.
 These may include mental disorders, such as depression or anxiety, or physical issues, such as chronic pain.

 After this process is completed, a customized treatment program will be developed.
-During this time, various treatment options, including program format, will be discussed before formal treatment begins.
+During this time, various treatment options for marijuana drug rehab, including program format, will be discussed before formal treatment begins.
 In addition to individual therapy and counseling, patients are usually provided with the following services: